CodesByAda/Spotify-Clone/README.md

 # Spotify-Clone
-Simple UI clone for spotify using HTML and CSS (Static page)
+Simple UI clone for spotify using HTML and CSS (Static page).

-(Work on Progress).

 Author - Adarsh Antony